HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_content_delivery/delivering_web_content/deliver_webcontent_on_portal/enable_remote_render_wsrp/index.md

 -   The remote web content server acts as the WSRP Producer.
 -   The portal with the Web Content Viewer acts as the WSRP Consumer.

-!!! note
-    Remote rendering with WSRP is supported only when you render content from the default virtual portal.
+**Note:** Remote rendering with WSRP is supported only when you render content from the default virtual portal.

 1. Set up the WSRP environment between the Producer portal and the Consumer portal, as described in *WSRP Services*.
 If you plan to use the **Edit Shared Settings** mode or the **Configure** mode in the portlet with WSRP, configure web service security between the Producer and the Consumer portals.